 Ingredients

-- 4 oz. pancetta diced (or bacon, see notes for vegetarian option)
+- 4 oz. pancetta optional, omit for vegetarian

 - 1 yellow onion diced